Pabla007/Resume-Version-2.0/README.md

 # Resume
- This repo contains the Resume with the latest info till date.
+ This repo contains the resume with the latest info to date with the latest skills and certifications.